Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Experimental Results

 \subsubsection{DCOT Applied to Sparse Count Crime Data}

 Next, we examine the performance of smooth DCOT factorization for completion and factorization of count datasets.
 To do so, we consider a real-world crime statistics dataset containing more than 15 years of crime data from the city of Chicago.
 The data\footnote{\url{www.cityofchicago.org}} is organized as a 4-way tensor and obtained from FROSTT \footnote{\url{http://frostt.io/}}.
-The tensor modes correspond to 6,186 days from 2001 to 2017, 24 hours per day, 77 communities and 32 types of crimes ($ 6,186 \times 24 \times 77 \times 32 $).
+The tensor modes correspond to 6,186 days from 2001 to 2017, 24 hours per day, 77 communities, and 32 types of crimes.
 Each $\T{X}(i_1, i_2, i_3, :)$ is the number of times that a crime occurred in neighborhood $i_3$ during hour $i_2$ on day $i_1$.
-We apply the following partitions
+To enforce similarity within each community, we consider the following partitions